Arxcis/adventofcode2020/README.md

 You can run the tests directly on your host system by doing:
 ```
 make test.example           // Expect example tests to succeed
-make test.01                // Expect fail because we don't have any day-01 tests
+make test.01                // Expect fail because we don't have any day-01 solutions yet
 make test.all               // Expect some tests to succeed, some fail
 ```